aristanetworks/atd-public/topologies/beta-datacenter/labguides/source/cvp_configlet.rst

 |

 3. You will come to a login screen for CloudVision Portal.
-Enter the username “arista” and the password “arista”
+Enter the username “arista” and the password “{REPLACE_ARISTA}”

 |